Inria-Prosecco/pqxdh-analysis/README.md

 This repository contains a formal analysis of PQXDH, using ProVerif and CryptoVerif.

+It is the artifact for the research paper `Formal verification of the PQXDH Post-Quantum key agreement protocol for end-to-end secure messaging`, by Karthikeyan Bhargavan, Charlie Jacomme, Franziskus Kiefer, and Rolfe Schmidt, published at USENIX Security 2024.

+ * `revision1`  contains the analysis of the specification of revision 1, both with ProVerif and CryptoVerif;
+ * `revision2` contains the anlysis of the specification of revision 2, both with CryptoVerif and ProVerif;
+ * `revision3` contains the anlysis of some attemps at coming up with a revision 3, still both with CryptoVerif and ProVerif;
+ * `revision1-WithKyberCR` contains a complement to the analysis of revision 1 in CryptoVerif, by also considering that the implementation uses Kyber, which we prove to satisfy an additional collision resistance property.

+## Checking the proof

+Each subfolder contain a dedicated README describing the files.

+We rely on Proverif 2.04 and CryptoVerif 2.08pl1, easily installed with `opam install proverif` and `opam install cryptoverif` if one has the `opam` ocaml package manager, see the respective webpages otherwise for dedicated installation instructions.

+Files may use  preprocessors to enable modeling efficiently several variants of a protocol, a Makefile then gives the appropriate commands to verify the file.

+Each file contains it's expected runtime, obtained on a   11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz, with 31Gb of RAM.

 # Background on formal methods

 Formal methods in security aim at providing very strong guarantees over the specifications of security protocols.
 It does so notably by doing computer-aided cryptography, a program is going to either do or verify the security proof.